 The City does not receive ESG funds and relies on the Gulf Coast Homeless Coalition to coordinate and consult with the Texas Homeless Network that leads the Balance of State program.
-The nearest Participating Jurisdictions that receive ESG funding are the City of Houston, Harris County and Brazoria County.
+The nearest Participating Jurisdictions that receive ESG funding are the City of Houston, Harris County, City of Galveston, and Brazoria County.
 Because League City is an Entitlement Jurisdiction, the portions of the city inside Harris County are ineligible for County HOME or ESG assistance.
-The Gulf Coast Homeless Coalition conducts the Point In Time count but does not delineate specific locations outside of the City of Galveston.
+The Gulf Coast Homeless Coalition conducts the Point In Time count but has not delineated specific locations outside of the City of Galveston.
 The City is available to assist with the Point In Time count within the city limits if needed and requested.
+Recently, the Texas Homeless Network has increased its interaction and consultation with Entitlement Jurisdictions within the Balance of State program.
+As a result, the PIT count for 2021 now has League City numbers tallied separately to assist both the City and THN in better enumerating and assessing League City homeless.